 Now-a-days people chant or sing the Holy Mantras in Sanskrit, Hebrew, Aramaic, Pali, Avestan or some other ancient language, and as such, do not know their meaning.
-The ancient texts are the Word of God, but are greatly misunderstood.
-Within Buddhism and Hinduism is a widely held belief that the repetition of the Sacred Syllables will transform the body, and over time, the devotee will come to understand the knowledge.
-That belief came about many thousands of years ago when the ability to understand the ancient spiritual texts disappeared.
-The mantras are the Knowledge of Enlightenment and even though very devoted individuals have recited them for thousands of years, not one came upon their meaning.
-Really, it is hard to believe, but that is the situation.
-Every religion upon the earth today shares a small portion of the knowledge, yet none reveals the steps to becoming a King.
+The mantras reveal the path to enlightenment and freedom from suffering, but within Buddhism and Hinduism is a widely held belief that the mantras are meaningless.
+They think that the mere repetition of the Sacred Syllables will transform the body, and over time, the devotee will come to understand the knowledge.
+That misguided belief came about thousands of years ago when the ability to translate and understand the ancient mantras disappeared.
+Even though exceptionally devoted individuals have recited the mantras for thousands of years, not one person has come upon their meaning.
+Such is the situation upon the earth.

-You can easily recite the Mantra of the Breath during day-to-day activities.
-Maintain the mantra while moving about or standing still, and either way, it is beneficial to take a deep breath of air.
-You can successfully hold the mantra outdoors or indoors, yet it is not a good idea to focus upon the mantra while at the helm of a moving vehicle or attempting to avoid when crossing the road.
-When engaged in potentially dangerous situations one’s awareness should be upon that for safety.
-Awareness is the complete focus upon the present moment.
-Be aware of your situation and when you are free to relax, the breath will come to you from heaven to enjoy.
-It is free so take plenty of it.
 It is easy to fit the Mantra of the Breath into day-to-day activities since it is essential for day-to-day activities.
+Maintain the mantra indoors and outdoors for variety, and for safety it is not a good idea to focus upon the mantra while at the helm of a moving vehicle or attempting to avoid when crossing the road.
+Awareness is the complete focus upon the present moment, and in a potentially dangerous situation, awareness should be upon that.
+Be aware of your situation and when free to relax, the breath will come to you from heaven to enjoy, and it is free so take plenty.

-Listening attentively to the flow works, the ocean is a delight and the sound is similar to producing the nourishing breath.
+Listening attentively to the flow works, the ocean is a delight and sounds similar to producing the nourishing breath…

 Ten times twelve equals one-hundred and twenty mantras.
 Repeat that sequence three times for three-hundred and sixty mantras and the completion of a Sacred Circle.
-Repeat that three times and complete one thousand and eighty mantras.
-Most mālās have one-hundred and eight beads and ten rounds equal one thousand and eighty mantras.
+Repeated three times equals one thousand and eighty mantras, and the Sacred Text says one-thousand mantras before sunrise.
+Incidentally, most mālās have one-hundred and eight beads and ten rounds equal one thousand and eighty mantras.

 The wind of That to be absorbed into on the one side to bring into a state on the other to smile, a virtue attaining for the suffering and of the five the number “one” is to be able to and to serve a sort of mantra to urge.